SAZZZO99/SAZZZO99/README.md

 - 🔭 I’m currently working on Computer Vision and NLP.
 - 🌱 I’m currently learning Android Development.
-- 👯 I’m looking to collaborate on Deep Learning Projects.
+- 👯 I’m looking to collaborate on Kaggle Projects.
-- 🤔 I’m looking for help with Kaggle Projects.
+- 🤔 I’m looking for internships.
 - 📫 Reach me at: [Here](https://www.linkedin.com/in/saswat-sarangi/)